showmik/html-table-generator/README.md

 # HTML Table Generator

-**HTML Table Generator** is a WPF application that takes inputs from the user and generates HTML table code accordingly making the whole process a lot easier.
+**HTML Table Generator** is a WPF application that takes user input and generates HTML table code, making the process much easier.

 ## Backstory

-I was working on an ebook file that I intended to read on my kindle.
-The file had many Japanese dialogues and vocabularies that needed to be formatted into an HTML table so that the kindle can display it nicely.
+I was working on an ebook file that I planned to read on my Kindle.
+The file had numerous Japanese dialogues and vocabularies that needed to be turned into an HTML table for the kindle to display properly.
-I also had to make sure it supports Furigana by using HTML [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) syntax.
+I also had to use HTML [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) syntax to ensure that it supported Furigana.

 Coding this by hand was very tedious and close to impossible.
 So, I decided to make a tool that can automate the process.
 The HTML Table Generator is the result of that, along with another tool, the **[Furigana Tool](https://github.com/showmik/furigana-tool)**.

 ## How to Use

 <img src="DialougeToHtmlTable/Docs/DialogueFromGenki.png" width="550" alt="A dialogue From Genki"/>

 Suppose the case, this dialogue, which is from the Japanese textbook *[Genki](https://en.wikipedia.org/wiki/Genki:_An_Integrated_Course_in_Elementary_Japanese)*, needed to be incorporated in an ebook file in such a way that the kindle can read it nicely.

 Formatting it into an HTML table would do the job and the code (excluding Furigana and styling) would look something like this:

 ```
 <table>
     <tr>